 The lower attachment connectors on the child restraint can either be a pair of rigid or flexible connectors.
 The lower attachment connectors are incorporated into the child restraint design at the time of manufacture and connect to the vehicle’s ISOFIX low anchorages.
 Note: Not all vehicles are fitted with ISOFIX anchorages.

 Australian Standards approved ISOFIX compatible restraints will also be suitable for use in seating positions not fitted with the ISOFIX low anchorages by using the seatbelt and upper tether system already in use.

 It will continue to be illegal to use an ISOFIX compatible child restraint from overseas.

 Click here to download the RAA fact sheet.

-- Is one brand of child restraint safer than another?
+- Is one child restraint safer than another?